digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

 For example, we have invited different herbalists that think about plant medicine, plant technology.
 Resistance technologies, for example youth on the street using graffiti as a way to have their voices heard.
 Maybe they aren't building a website, but they're using a platform to communicate.
 There is a whole intentionality of processes built-in with art making.

-**Karissa**

-I'm happy you brought in art, because most technology today is made for profit.
-Can you talk a bit more about the corporate domination of technologies and how Color Coded relates to it?
+**I'm happy you brought in art, because most technology today is made for profit.
+Can you talk a bit more about the corporate domination of technologies and how Color Coded relates to it?**

 **Cesia**